Nandu306/nandu306.github.io/_articles/product_discovery.md

 ---
 layout: article
-title: Validating product ideas — lessons learnt
+title: Discovering what to build — lessons learnt
-description: Validating product ideas is an iterative, experimental and subjective process, with the chances of having to pivot many times over being high.
-Regardless of what I’d read before, validating an idea for an EdTech product was an illuminating experience.
+description: Product discovery is an iterative, experimental and subjective process, with the chances of boiling the ocean and having to pivot many times over being high.
+Regardless of what I’d read before, finding compelling products to build in the EdTech space was an illuminating experience.
-date: 22 May 2022
+date: April 2022
 ---

-The one thing that I realised when trying to validate product ideas was how experimental and iterative and subjective the whole process tends to be.
+The one thing that I realised when trying to figure out what to build was how experimental, iterative and subjective the whole process tends to be.
 I doubt if anyone who launches a successful product ever does so fully knowing what form it would finally take or if it would ever go down as intended with their target user base.
 Of course, there are well-known examples of now